 Of course, one can immediately see the difficulty with this approach.
 Simply observing a correlation between X and Y does not prove a causal link.
 In fact, the same effect might be observed if a common causation, Z, had been driving trends in both X and Y irrespective of any causal links between the two.
 In such situations, Z is said to be a confounder.
 To circumvent this problem, one compares situations in which Z is constant (i.e. one conditions upon Z) to see if the effect persists, i.e.

 P(Y|X, Z=k) > P(Y, Z=k)

-Well that’s fine, but it does rather raise the question as to how one could possibly know that all the potential confounders have been identified.
+However, this rather raises the question as to how one could possibly know that all the potential confounders have been identified.
 Furthermore, whenever one conditions upon a potential confounder, one runs the risk of holding constant an important causal agent in order to focus upon a relatively unimportant one.
 Such a focus will have the effect of exaggerating the importance of the agent under investigation.
-The fact is, one can observe probabilities until one is blue in the face but one will never properly tease out the causal story by doing that alone because causation isn’t fully captured by probabilities and it never will be.
+The fact is, one can observe correlated probabilities until one is blue in the face but one will never properly tease out the causal story by doing that alone because causation isn’t fully captured by them and it never will be.

 Causal Inference – The Very Basics

 In order to address causal questions one first has to construct a structural causal model (SCM).
 A SCM can be formalised in many ways, but the most accessible and intuitive is the causal network, in which arrows are used to indicate a direction of influence.
 For example, take the following: